How to Buy Your First Home

 Shop multiple lenders

 When it comes time to apply for a home loan, it pays to shop around.
-The best mortgage lender will be the one that offers you a competitive interest rate and closing costs, as well as terms that fit your needs.
-You want to look at different types of loans, such as conventional or Federal Housing Administration-backed loans, to see which best suits your situation.
+The best mortgage lender for you is the one that offers you a competitive interest rate and closing costs, as well as terms that fit your needs.
+Look into the different types of loans listed above to find the one that best suits your situation.

 Get preapproved for a mortgage

-Once you’ve found a lender that you’re comfortable with, get a mortgage preapproval.
-This is a letter certifying that your lender has thoroughly looked at your finances and — if your financial situation remains the same — will lend you up to a certain amount for a home purchase.
-A preapproval also tells home sellers that you are serious about buying and that the deal is unlikely to fall through.
+Once you’ve found a lender that you’re comfortable with, ask for a mortgage preapproval letter.
+This certifies that your lender has thoroughly looked into your finances and will lend you up to a certain amount of money.
+Getting a preapproval also signals to home sellers that you are a serious buyer who probably won’t back out at the last minute.

 Preapprovals usually expire after 60 to 90 days.
-Make sure to ask your lender how long their letter will last and whether it can be extended if necessary.
+Make sure to ask your lender how long yours is valid for, and if it can be extended if necessary.

 Scout neighborhoods early